Aero (manhua): Volumes

-Aero - 2019
+Aero (2019)

+According to Previews World, Lei Ling "garnered millions of readers when her series initially launched in China."
+According to Diamond Comic Distributors, Aero Vol. 1 Before The Storm (TPB) was the 138th best selling graphic novel in February 2020.

 Issue 1

 According to Diamond Comic Distributors, Aero #1 was the 12th best selling comic book in July 2019.
 Aero #1 was the 120th best selling comic book in 2019.

-Beat Staff of Comics Beat asserted, "Overall Aero #1 does a nice job introducing English-reading audiences to two new international heroes they may not have met before.
+Joe Grunenwald of Comics Beat asserted, "Overall Aero #1 does a nice job introducing English-reading audiences to two new international heroes they may not have met before.
 Pak presents a pair of entertaining stories, and the art on both tales fits the flavor of each piece well.
 If you’re in the market for some superheroes who don’t look like most other superhero out there, this book should leave you satisfied."

 Issue 2

 According to Diamond Comic Distributors, Aero #2 was the 122nd-124th best selling comic book in August 2019.

-Matthew Aguilar of Comicbook.com gave Aero #2 a grade of 4 out of 5 stars, saying, "Aero showed promise with its first issue, but the second issue delivers far more than just promise.
+Matthew Aguilar of ComicBook.com gave Aero #2 a grade of 4 out of 5 stars, saying, "Aero showed promise with its first issue, but the second issue delivers far more than just promise.
 The book kicks off with absolutely stunning visuals from Keng and a story by Zhou Liefen and Greg Pak that starts to pull back the layers to both Aero's personality and her impressive power set.
 Her nemesis is quite compelling too, and their battle hints at even bigger things to come.
 After that Pak, artist Pop Mhan, and colorist Federico Blee are up to bat, and while the visuals aren't quite as strong here, they do fit the type of story Pak is trying to tell.
 This story's much more focused on Wave, but in just a few pages you end up with a much more well rounded picture of who she is, what she's been through, and the heart of gold underneath all the pain.
 It might have started out a little slow, but here Aero is truly starting to hit its stride, and we're quickly becoming big fans of the hero and her amazing world."